29th & 30th May 2024

 WEDNESDAY 29TH MAY

-by the Commander of the Rapid Reaction Corps - France (COMRRCFr), Lieutenant General Emmanuel Gaulin
+the Rapid Reaction Corps - France (COMRRC-Fr)

 Recent conflicts in Ukraine and in the Middle East reflect the return of major high-intensity engagements.
 In addition, the proliferation of sensors and data, used indiscriminately not only by conventional armies but also by "hybrid" militias, is adding to the growing 'transparency' of the battlefield.
 As a result, decision-making loops (OODA) need shortening to optimise the planning and conduct of operations while minimising the time needed to re-articulate forces.